Welcome aboard: A guide to the perfect induction for new starters

 Point out where they can get lunch from on their first day as well as other amenities in the local area.
-Why not arrange a catch up to ask them for feedback on how they are getting on and arrange a get together with the team to celebrate the end of their first week with you.
+Arrange a catch up to ask them for feedback on how they are getting on and arrange a get together with the team to celebrate the end of their first week with you.

 Read more about inductions from HR Solutions (external link).